erantapaa/micropython/README.md

 * Dallas 1 Wire protocol.
 (Soon to have interrupt driven notiifcation, such as conversion).
 * I2C on any lines.
 * Frozen code is all in the word addressable SPI rom.
 Byte level unpacking is supported.
-* Mutexes using assembly language and a pythonwq wrapper.
+* Mutexes using assembly language and a python wrapper.
 * ESP OS timers.
-* Updates tcp/ip (now stress tested over 100s of hourse and 100% stable so far).
+* Updates tcp/ip (now stress tested over 100s of hours and 100% stable so far).

 * Work in progress queuing between interrupt io and python user space.